bereaetherton/Laurel-Wilt-Agent-Based-Model-/README.md

 #they are not yet present in this simulation

-#3.
-I also need to make it so that diseased trees are cleared out at every new year

-#as the code is right now, dead trees remain in a grove until the end of the simulation or until the grove has died completley

-#this should only change the income and longevity of smaller groves, the simualtion should not change drastically from this edit

-#4. if all things go well with the HiPerGator, I will create a function that repeats this process over multiple simualtions
+#3. if all things go well with the HiPerGator, I will create a function that repeats this process over multiple simualtions

 #this step should be easy (praying all things go well with the HiPG

 #Happy Simulating :)

 # - Berea Etherton

+EDITS:

+(04/01/21): Diseased trees are cleared out at every new year; previously dead trees remained in a grove until the end of the simulation or until the grove has died completley